 Candidates deserve more respect, especially when it comes to their time

-I personally had a not-so-great interview experience with the multilateral development bank where I used to work.
+I personally had a not-so-great interview experience with the World Bank, where I used to work.
 When they reached out to me about the interview, they straight-up told me to come at 2pm on a Tuesday and didn’t even ask if I’d be available, even though I already had a full-time job then.
 I ended up taking a sick day in order to go.

 When I arrived on time at the conference room that had been booked for the interview, I saw that they were in the middle of interviewing another candidate.
 There were no chairs around, so I just stood awkwardly in the hallway outside, occasionally checking my phone and glancing at the interviewers through the incredibly clean and transparent glass walls.
 Thirty minutes passed before they concluded the interview and called me in.
 No apology was offered, nor was a glass of water.
 It was straight to being grilled by a panel for an hour.